All Episodes

 That's what Friday is about.

-Uh, your call does not have to be interesting to me.
+Your call does not have to be interesting to me.

 It doesn't have to be about something I care about.

-Monday through Thursday, it does.
+Monday through Thursday, it does, but not today.

-No, I am not mocking.
+No, I am not mocking them.

 Now try this headline.

-Uh Bush stumps for adulterer, candidate accused of slurs.
+Bush stumps for adulterer, candidate accused of slurs.

-President Bush campaigned Thursday for a congressman who has confessed to adultery, and a senator accused of using racial slurs, seeking to boost incumbent Republicans once safe for re-election, but now in peril.
+President Bush campaigned Thursday for a congressman who has confessed to adultery and a senator accused of using racial slurs, seeking to boost incumbent Republicans, once safe for re-election, but now in peril.

 So the headline, Bush stumps for adulterer, candidate accused of slurs.

-That would be Clinton campaigning for Ben Cardin against Michael Steele, whose uh supporters have used numerous slurs against Steele in Maryland.
+That would be Clinton campaigning for Ben Cardin against Michael Steele, whose supporters have used numerous slurs against Steele in Maryland.

 Funny how that headline didn't make it in the Maryland newspapers.

-Stumps for candidate who tolerates racial slurs.
+Clinton, comma, adulterer, stumps for candidate who tolerates racial slurs.

-You know who she is.
+Jennifer Lovin, you know who she is.

-Is she married to some uh former Clinton guy or well, who isn't?
+She's married to some former Clinton guy.

 Who isn't married to somebody that used to be in the Clinton administration?